ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 Why do we need unit-tests when we've got functional tests
 ---------------------------------------------------------

 Unit-tests are much faster and more suitable to test corner cases.
-They are also don't depend on a third party service and thus, a failure is less likley to be a false positive.
+They also don't depend on a third party service and thus, a failure is less likley to be a false positive.

 Unit-tests guidlines